-The FDA released 225 FDA warning letters in the first half of the year.
+The FDA released 225 warning letters in the first half of the year.
 AssurX, a QMS software provider, provides a quick snapshot detailing the FDA’s activity.

 Top 3 FDA Warning Letter Violations